 When John wrote to me and I received the letter at home in Stevens Point, my mother said, “What would a man like that want with you?”

-My mother had not been allowed to marry the Jewish man she loved and subsequently married my father, who agreed to convert.
+My mother had not been allowed to marry the Jewish man she loved and subsequently married my father, who agreed to convert to Catholicism.
 But he consistently deserted, and … he abused me when I was very little.
 My mother blamed me.
 She wrote to me in London, saying I had never been any good.
 John’s parents found the letter and no longer saw me as they had before.

 This is John changing on the beach.